 A DDoS attack is an attempt to make an online service unavailable by overwhelming it with traffic from multiple sources.

 Am I at risk?

 DDoS attacks are often used to attempt to censor news, human rights, and elections monitoring sites, and to bring down many other types of sites.
-Sites that are not using a content delivery network (CDN) or a major hosting provider often do not have the capacity to defend against these attacks.
+Many sites do not have the capacity to defend against these attacks.

 Do I qualify?

-Project Shield welcomes applications from websites serving news.
-Human rights and or elections monitoring content are also welcome to apply.
-We do not provide service to other types of content, including gaming, businesses, or individual blogs.
+Project Shield welcomes applications from news, human rights, or elections monitoring organizations and individual journalists.
+We do not provide service to other types of content, including gaming sites and businesses.
 See our User Content and Conduct Policy for more details.

 How do I get started?